oarcscience/ith.oarc.science/afr/das/das00.md

 #### \[1940, copyright not renewed\]

 ###### Scanned at Intangible Textual Heritage, January 2004.
-J. B. Hare, redactor.
+J. Lelievre, redactor.
 This text is in the public domain because it was not renewed in a timely fashion at the US Copyright Office as required at the time.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 <div class="filenav">